 MAIN PEST SEASON

-The main pest season for portuguese millipedes is Autumn, when the millipedes disperse after mating and the chances of an invasion are highest.
+The main pest season for portuguese millipedes is Autumn, when they disperse after mating and the chances of an invasion are highest.
 However, there can sometimes also be an invasion in Spring.

-- Millipedes are not insects, although they are members of the Arthropod Phylum, which includes insects and spiders.
+- They are not insects, although they are members of the Arthropod Phylum, which includes insects and spiders.

-- Millipedes generally live outdoors in damp areas such as garden beds.
+- They generally live outdoors in damp areas such as garden beds.
 However, they happily live in damp sub-floors in cardboard boxes.

-- Although millipedes are generally harmless, they can release pungent excretions (to avoid being eaten by birds), which can stain skin and clothes and irritate eyes.
+- Although they are generally harmless, they can release pungent excretions (to avoid being eaten by birds), which can stain skin and clothes and irritate eyes.

-- Portuguese millipedes are one of the few millipedes attracted to light….. which is why they often invade homes.
+- Portuguese millipedes are one of the few varieties attracted to light….. which is why they often invade homes.